 Halifax Travel with Kids

-Under 13 The fun starts at Atlantic Playland (1200 Lucasville Rd.) in nearby Hammonds Plain, where carnival rides like merry-go-rounds, Ferris wheels, a Tilt-A-Whirl, miniature trains, go-karts and bumper boats lie in wait for energetic moppets.
+The fun starts at Atlantic Splash Adventure (1200 Lucasville Rd.) in nearby Hammonds Plain, where carnival rides like merry-go-rounds, Ferris wheels, a Tilt-A-Whirl, miniature trains, go-karts and bumper boats lie in wait for energetic moppets.
 Sneak in some exercise at the park’s miniature golf course, water slides, batting cages and a pool just for tadpoles under 48 inches tall.

 A fun place for kids, the innovative Discovery Centre (1215 Lower Water St.) encourages children to explore scientific subjects with tons of hands-on fun.
 Youngsters can build an airplane in the Aerospace Flight Gallery, work with circuits and 3-D printers in the Innovation Lab, take X-rays of a teddy bear in the health clinic and make music as they climb a piano staircase.